 Si ha completado el nivel básico y avanzado y quiere tomar el examen de evaluación de sus conocimientos, haga clic en http://www.gfmer.ch/globalvoiceseclampsia/evaluacion.htm.
 Todos los participantes que respondan correctamente al menos 15 de las 20 preguntas tendrán derecho a un certificado otorgado por el Nuffield Department of Obstetrics & Gynaecology (NDOG) de la University of Oxford y GFMER.

 An online US National Library of Medicine index of published medical papers.

 International Society for the Study of Hypertension in Pregnancy (ISSHP) aims to stimulate research in the field of hypertension in pregnancy, disseminate the useful results of such research, and advance education in the field.
 Publishes quarterly peer-reviewed journal Pregnancy Hypertension.

-National Society for the Study of Hyperntension in Pregnancy (NASSHP) exists in order to organize, promote and encourage knowledge, education and research regarding all aspects of hypertensive complications of pregnancy through the exchange of professional information related to this special area of obstetrics and maternal-fetal medicine.
+North American Society for the Study of Hypertension in Pregnancy (NASSHP) exists in order to organize, promote and encourage knowledge, education and research regarding all aspects of hypertensive complications of pregnancy through the exchange of professional information related to this special area of obstetrics and maternal-fetal medicine.